bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ## Using Targeted URI's for Animations

 Another method we will utilize for building animations with CSS only revolves around using the `href` attribute of `a` tags.
-Whenever you visit a link.
-We can use the `id` to create a unique URL to visit that will result in a particular event occuring.
+Whenever you visit a link there is a unique fragment identifier.
+We can use the `id` to create a unique URI to visit that will result in a particular event occuring.
 In the case of our example, a modal alert that pops up to alert the user.
+One of the key components of building components using this method is the `:target` pseudo selector that we will discuss in much greater detail.

 ![target-uri](http://imgur.com/N0BmIKz.gif);

+## :target

+The `:target` pseudo-class will look for an element with an `id` matching the fragment identifier of the URI of the document.
+Fragment identifier, URI what is all of this - let's take a quick look.

+Let's say you are visiting wikipedia to read more information about the history of the automobile.
+The main page you would likely land on is `https://en.wikipedia.org/wiki/Car`.
+Many times sections have their own unique ID, so that the user can click a page and the page will automatically jump to that section.

+Lets continue looking at our wikipedia example.
+If we view the page source for different sections we can see a pattern emerging.
+Each section has its own unique ID that will serve as *fragment identifier*.

+`<h2><span class="mw-headline" id="History">History</span></h2>`

+Notice the `id` of `History`

+`<h2><span class="mw-headline" id="Safety">Safety</span></h2>`

+Notice the `id` of `Safety`

+`<h2><span class="mw-headline" id="Environmental_impact">Environmental impact</span></h2>`

+Notice the `id` of `Environmental_impact`

+You get the idea.
+The point is we can target these *fragment identifiers* in our URIs to jump to specific sections of the page.
+From our root URL `https://en.wikipedia.org/wiki/Car` we can add the fragment identifier to jump, all we are doing is providing the `id` as part of the fragment identifier to jump to that section.

+`https://en.wikipedia.org/wiki/Car#History` will jump to the History section.
+`https://en.wikipedia.org/wiki/Car#Safety` will jump to the Safety section.
+`https://en.wikipedia.org/wiki/Car#Environmental_impact` will jump to the Environmental Impact section

+Lets work through a basic example to see how we can use fragment identifiers.

 Codepen: http://codepen.io/bluehabit/pen/pPzzWp